nicholas-fong/Hong-Kong-Trails-GPX-KML/METHOD.md

 <br>-change direction of fragmented paths to be consistent (direction follows sign posts from n to n+1)
 <br>-Lantau Trail: counter clockwise from Mui Wo ferry terminal.
 MacLehose Trail: counter clockwise from Pak Tam Chung.
 <br>-Hong Kong Trail: counter clockwise from The Peak.
 Wilson Trail: south to north from Stanley Gap Road.
-<br>-if 2 paths are separate, join the end nodes.
+<br>-if 2 paths are separated, join the end nodes.
 Select the 2 nodes, Tools...Merge Node (M)
 <br>-select 2 or more paths and combine: Tools...Combine Way (C)
 <br>-optimize the number of nodes using JOSM's built-in "simplify way" tool (Shift+Y)
 <br>-save as a `GeoJSON` file. e.g. MacLehose1.geojson